dropseed/deps/docs/content/ci.md

 For specifics on what is configured and how, you can [read the code here](https://github.com/dropseed/deps/search?l=Go&q=autoconfigure).

-## Filtering by type
+## Filtering by type or path

 In some container-based CI systems, you'll only have certain languages and requirements installed in certain containers.

-You can use the `--type` option to run the appropriate updates based on the container you're in.
+You can use the `--type` and `--path` options to run the appropriate updates based on the container you're in.
 For example, use `deps ci --type js` in your container with your JavaScript environment and `deps ci --type python` in your Python container.
+Likewise you can use `deps ci --path docs`.
+Both `--type` and `--path` also support negation, allowing you to do `--type js` in one container and `--type !js` in another.